Lincoln High School

 dgpuri@seattleschools.org

 Hi, I am Darryl Puri.
 I grew up in Woodinville, Washington and went to the University of Washington where I earned a Bachelor of Science in Economics and minored in Math.
 Next, I received my Masters in Teaching Math and Science from Seattle Pacific University.
-I was lucky enough to be a long term sub at Lincoln during its first year and am now starting my fourth year as a full time teacher at Lincoln.
-Outside of school I like to go to museums, read, cook, spend time with friends and family, and since students like to be clever and ask, yes, I also do math at home for fun.
-What can I say?
-I’m a math teacher.
+I was lucky enough to be a long term sub at Lincoln during its first year and have been there ever since.
+Outside of school I like to go to museums, read, cook, and spend time with my wife (Sierra), my son (Camilo), and friends.

 Andrew Reder